Skip to Search

 Chávez, Ernesto.
-Collection, 1951-1968.
+Collection, 1908-2003 (Bulk dates: 1955-1960).
 Ernesto Chávez Álvarez (b.
-1942) is a Cuban writer and scholar who worked as a rural teacher during the early years of the revolutionary regime.
-This collection documents events and subversive movements in Cuba, as well as Chávez's own experience as a voluntary and rural teacher.
+1942) is a Cuban writer and scholar who worked as a rural teacher during the early years of revolutionary regime.
+This collection documents events and subversive movements in Cuba, Chávez's own experience as a voluntary and rural teacher, and research he conducted on the Cuban War of Independence.
+It also includes collections created by his friends which shed light on life in Cuba during the twentieth century.
 Significant items in this collection include a rare collection of zines and periodicals, and photographs depicting various social and political scenes.
 [The guide to this collection is available in Spanish: Colección de Ernesto Chávez.]

 Chinese Indentured Workers in Cuba Contracts.
 1861-1878.
 The collection houses 25 Cuban contracts spanning from 1861 to 1878 for Chinese indentured workers.
 The contracts hail from different parts of Cuba and include personal information about the workers as well as information regarding the conditions of the contract and special provisions.
 This collection offers a glimpse into the changing nature of labor in Cuba in the 1860s and surrounding years..
 [The guide to this collection is available in Spanish: Colección de Contratos para Trabajadores Chinos en Cuba.]